JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 ```

 The system won't be secure unless our users have non trivial passwords.
 From the same configuration page we can harden the password policy by requiring numeric characters or symbols.
 We can also require the password to be changed every few days.
-To prevent unauthorized access and secure user authentication we can also enable 2 factor authentication for all user access.
+To prevent unauthorized access and secure user authentication we can also enable 2 factor authentication for user accesses.

 The clients and the server interact through HTTP protocol, enforcing HTTPS protocol is mandatory in production servers to prevent man in the middle attacks and data snooping.